strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

     export TEST_CLUSTER=minikube

+## Using an IDE
+### IntelliJ IDEA
+The project includes a lot of code generation which takes place within the maven build process, that is why just importing the project might end up with a lot of `Cannot resolve symbol` errors.

+Follow these steps to import the project in IntelliJ IDEA, run code generation and trigger a reindex in IntelliJ.

+1. After cloning the repo, open the folder in IntelliJ IDEA.
+2. From the toolbar in the [Maven tool window](https://www.jetbrains.com/help/idea/maven-projects-tool-window.html#toolbar), click on `Generate Sources and Update Folders For All Projects` button to initiate the code generation.
+3. Restart the IDE via **Find Action**: press `Ctrl+Shift+A` and type **Restart IDE**.

+Afterwards IntelliJ should no longer have any`Cannot resolve symbol` errors.

+## IDE build problems

+The build also uses a Java annotation processor.
+Some IDEs (such as IntelliJ's IDEA) by default don't run the annotation processor in their build process.
+You can run `mvn clean install -DskipTests` to run the annotation processor as part of the `maven` build, and the IDE should then be able to use the generated classes.
+It is also possible to configure the IDE to run the annotation processor directly.

+Eclipse users may find the [m2e-apt plugin](https://marketplace.eclipse.org/content/m2e-apt) useful for the automatic configuration of Eclipse projects for annotation processing.

 ## Build and deploy from source

 To build Strimzi from a source the operator and Kafka code needs to be compiled into container images and placed